mars-project/mars/docs/source/development/operand.rst

 Implement execute method
 -------------------------
-When sub task is delivered to executor, Mars will call operator's execute method to perform calculations.
+When sub task is delivered to executor, Mars will call operand's execute method to perform calculations.
 When it comes to ``read_csv``, we need read the block from the file according to the ``offset`` and ``length``, however the ``offset`` is a rough position as we can't read a csv file from the middle of a line, using ``readline`` to find the starts